Japan minister flying to Lebanon to make case for Ghosn's return

-TOKYO, Feb 28 (Reuters) - Japan's vice minister of justice is traveling to Lebanon this weekend to try to make the case that fugitive ex-Nissan 7201.T Chairman Carlos Ghosn should stand trial in Japan.
+TOKYO, Feb 28 (Reuters) - Japan's deputy justice minister is travelling to Lebanon this weekend to try to make the case that fugitive ex-Nissan 7201.T Chairman Carlos Ghosn should stand trial in Japan.

-The former leader of the Renault REN.PA-Nissan automaking alliance made a sensational year-end escape from Japan, where he faces trial for financial crimes.
+The former leader of the Renault REN.PA-Nissan automaking alliance made a sensational year-end escape from Japan, where he faces trial for financial crimes including misuse of Nissan funds for personal benefit.
 He denies the charges.

 Ghosn said he fled to his childhood home of Lebanon to clear his name.
 Lebanon does not have an extradition treaty with Japan.